School Transition Programs: Effective and meaningful transition services are the product of careful planning.

 - Pre-Vocational – Resumes, cover letters, mock interviewing, interest inventories, proper attire, and expected workplace behavior.

-- Personal Support - 1:1 mentor, referrals to clinicians if needed, assist with getting state services if applicable.
+- Personal Support - 1:1 mentor, referrals to clinicians if needed, assist with accessing state services if applicable.

 - Transportation – Travel training, DMV permit tutoring, pick up and drop off service available.